Agenda

 Learn about the legislative and political outlook in Ottawa and the national priorities established by the Canadian Task Force.

-First-time attendees and advocacy novices: You are invited to learn about NAIOP’s legislative and prepare to visit your elected representatives on Capitol Hill.
+First-time attendees and advocacy novices: You are invited to learn about NAIOP’s legislative priorities and prepare to visit your elected representatives on Capitol Hill.
 Participants will gain an overview of the Hill visit experience and are expected to attend Prepare for your Capitol Hill Visits: NAIOP’s Top 2026 Priority Legislative Issues at 11 a.m. to learn about NAIOP’s 2026 priority issues that will be the focus of their meetings.

 NAIOP Corporate wants to hear from you!
 NAIOP is starting to develop its 2027-2029 strategic plan and wants to gain insight from its key stakeholders on the organization’s future direction.
 Join this session and provide your input.